arungudelli/angularjswiki/content/en/fontawesome/cdn.md

 ## Font awesome CDN by cdn js

-For the latest font awesome 5 version and above use the below font awesome CDN links by cdnjs.
+For the latest font awesome 5 version and above use the below font awesome CDN CSS file links by cdnjs.

 ```
 https://cdnjs.cloudflare.com/ajax/libs/font-awesome/5.15.3/css/all.min.css